CellFateNucOrg/20251128_sdcBodies/README.md

 For both DEseq scripts above, the results tables are post processed to add genomic location and gene names using the ***./postProcessing*** script

 Specific plots of gene expression on chrI and chrV are performed with the ***./plotResults.R***

+## Final plots
+Final plots for paper were created with the ***./PaperFig.R*** script.
+The results used for this was the following run:
+**"/res05_allSamples_lowInput_minAbund10_minSamples17_pc_noMito_raptor_noShrink"** which combined low input and bulk sequencing samples, filtered out the noncoding, mitochondrial and oscillating genes, used Raptor (with a prior of 25+-3) to estimate ages which were used as a variable in DESeq2, and did not use log fold change shrinkage.
+Note: using the rapor spline fitting gave marginally better results, but since it was not significantly better, we optted for the simpler pipeline with less data processing.